 Four consecutive flights were conducted on the morning for 6 March 2011 to observe the early morning transition of the PBL.
-Sunrise (06:53 local time (LT)) occurred approximately 30 min before the first flight.
+Sunrise (06:53 LT - local time) occurred approximately 30 min before the first flight.
 Thereafter, each flight took place approximately 30 min apart to allow the boundary layer to develop and change substantially between each profile.
-During the first two flights, the SMARTSonde ascended at a slow rate in order to sample the near surface thermodynamic structure with high vertical resolution.
+During the first two flights, the SMARTSonde ascended at a slow rate in order to sample the near-surface thermodynamic structure with high vertical resolution.
 The SMARTSonde ascended at a faster rate to penetrate the developing boundary layer during the last flights.

-As the morning progressed, the depth of the convective boundary layer increased, as indicated by the increasing height of the inversion shown in Fig. 5a.
+As the morning progressed, the depth of the convective boundary layer increased, as indicated by the increasing height of the inversion shown in Fig. 7a.
 For the first 90 min after sunrise, the depth of the convective boundary layer increased at a slow pace, growing to be only slightly less than 100 m deep by 08:25 LT, as evidenced by the inversion.
 Afterwards, however, the rate of growth of the PBL drastically increased and reached a depth of about 200 m by 08:59 LT.
 This initial slow growth of the PBL followed by quick growth agrees well with past studies (White et al., 2002; Fisch et al., 2004).
-The depth of the PBL can be tracked by the moisture profiles in Fig. 5, as the depth of the well-mixed moisture increases throughout the morning.
+The depth of the PBL can be tracked by the moisture profiles in Fig. 7b, as the depth of the well-mixed moisture increases throughout the morning.
+In successive flights, the layer of air above the PBL in the entrainment zone cooled in time due to a negative heat flux as cool air from the surface is mixed upward and warmer air is mixed toward the surface, which agrees with results from Young et al. (2000) and Sullivan et al. (1998).
+Although it is difficult to draw definite conclusions from surface and upper air maps, there may be some weak cold, dry air advection occurring above the surface modifying the thermodynamic profile.